 In this minor you will study social identities, such as gender, race class, ability, sexual orientation.
 And you will explore how these identities intersect with related systems of oppression, domination and discrimination.
 You also will examine how various biological, social and cultural categories interact on many and often simultaneous levels.

-Gender and Sexuality in Popular Music
+Gender and Sexuality in the Modern Middle East

 Psychology of Women

 Women and Islam

 Religious Studies Seminar

 Special Topics: in Hispanic Culture Studies

 The Spanish Golden Age

 You will have access to hands-on learning opportunities such as working with faculty on research projects through the Summer Research Scholars program.
 These competitive experiences look great on resumes when applying to graduate schools or jobs.
 Past research topics include: